 Note that $L_n\smooths{} \Cone(\theta)$.
 Applying the 2-dimensional case to $L_n$ and the coarea formula, we get that curvatures of $L_n$ weakly converge to $\omega_{\Cone(\theta)\times \RR^{m-2}}$.
-It remains to show that the extra term in the Gauss formula for the curvature of $L_n$ weakly converges to zero; in other words, the difference between curvature of $L_n$ and sectional curvature of $M_n$ in the direction tangent to $L_n$ weakly converges to zero.
+It remains to show that the extra term in the Gauss formula for the curvature of $L_n$ weakly converges to zero; in other words, the difference between the curvature of $L_n$ and sectional curvature of $M_n$ in the direction tangent to $L_n$ weakly converges to zero.

-The 3-dimensional case is already proved.
-To prove the general case, we apply the 3-dimensional case to the 3-dimensional level sets defined by $m-3$ equations from the following $m-2$ equations in \ref{eq:fi=ci}.
+The 3-dimensional case is done already.
+To prove the general case, we apply the 3-dimensional case to the 3-dimensional level sets defined by $m-3$ equations from the $m-2$ equations in \ref{eq:fi=ci}.
 (The same argument is used in the proof of \ref{A^0}, and it is written with more details.)

 Note that for $\theta=0$, the last argument implies the following: